 - Bandwidth: Put simply, the wider the band, the faster you’ll be able to go.
 With AR and VR, the screens and equipment need bandwidth that 4G simply doesn’t offer.
 In the past, we’ve made do with bands below 6 gigahertz (GHz.).
 5G will offer bands of up to 300 GHz—a 50-times improvement.

 Additionally, whether you realize it or not, you may already have investments in virtual reality stocks.
-Alphabet (GOOGL), despite the ill-fated Google Glass, is investing in VR.
-Facebook (FB) bought VR headset maker Oculus back in 2014, and the industry-wide expectation is that shipments of VR and AR headsets will grow to 100 million annually by 2021.
+Alphabet (GOOGL), despite the ill-fated Google Glass, is investing in VR with a new AR headset slated to launch in 2024.
+Meta Platforms (FB) bought VR headset maker Oculus back in 2014, and the industry-wide expectation is that shipments of VR and AR headsets will grow to 32 million annually by 2025.
 Then there’s Microsoft (MSFT); they were using their mixed reality immersive headset, the HoloLens, in partnership with Volvo (VLVLY) as far back as 2016.

 And if you want to go a little deeper into the world of VR, you could look at companies like Broadcom (AVGO).
 Broadcom is a maker of semiconductors, and recently developed the world’s first Wi-Fi 6E client device, the BCM4389.
 Wi-Fi 6E extends the Wi-Fi 6 standard to support the soon-to-be-operational 6 GHz band with wider 160 MHz channel bandwidths that double Wi-Fi speeds and cut latency in half compared to Wi-Fi 5.
 The BCM4389 delivers over 2 Gbps of real-world speeds and up to five times better battery utilization, making it an ideal solution for flagship smartphones and future AR/VR devices.